-Students who wish to present posters at the conference may apply for funding to cover the cost of poster printing.
+Students who wish to present posters at an in-person conference may apply for funding to cover the cost of poster printing.

 Apply online using the Undergraduate Student Experience Funding Request Form.
 On the form, select Attend conference related to research (including poster printing) as the activity type.